thinkocapo/willcapio/content/posts/2018-10-16/index.md

 ![Piano Sword](./music-piano-sword.jpg)
 Like really serious
 ![Allston Mirrors](./allston-mirrors.jpg)
-I'll throw your band a house party for your band like I did in Cape Cod:
+I'll throw a house party for your band like I did in Cape Cod:
 ![Slumfest](./slumfest-2.jpg)
 Or I'll get people to put money down on a piano at the mall, from gently playing seventh chords on it.
 ![music-money.jpg](./music-money.jpg)